Pedal circle

 Note that the denominator in the formula turns 0 if the point $P$ lies on the circumcircle.
 In this case the three points $P_a, P_b, P_c$ determine a degenerated circle with an infinite radius, that is a line.
 This is the Simson line.
 If $P$ is the incenter of the triangle then the pedal circle is the incircle of the triangle and if $P$ is the orthocenter of the triangle the pedal circle is the nine-point circle.

 If $P$ does not lie on the circumcircle then its isogonal conjugate $Q$ yields the same pedal circle, that is the six points $P_a, P_b, P_c$ and $Q_a, Q_b, Q_c$ lie on the same circle.
 Moreover, the midpoint of the line segment $PQ$ is the center of that pedal circle.

-Griffiths' theorem states that all the pedal circles for a points located on a line through the center of the triangle's circumcircle share a common (fixed) point.
+Griffiths' theorem states that all the pedal circles for points located on a line through the center of the triangle's circumcircle share a common (fixed) point.

 Consider four points with no three of them being on a common line.
 Then you can build four different subsets of three points.
 Take the points of such a subset as the vertices of a triangle $ABC$ and the fourth point as the point $P$, then they define a pedal circle.
 The four pedal circles you get this way intersect in a common point.